Research Projects

 Shadowing behaviour in trumpetfish

-2021 – NOW
+2021 – 2025

 Trumpetfish (Aulostomus maculatus) often swim in close proximity to larger fish which has been suggested to enable them to remain concealed alongside the other animal as it approaches its prey.
 In this project, led by Dr Sam Matchette, we experimentally tested whether this ‘shadowing behaviour’ actually allows trumpetfish to approach their prey more closely without being detected.
 Following our finding that trumpetfish indeed gain closer access to prey via shadowing (Matchette et al., 2023), Sam continued to study the behavioural ecology of trumpetfish, e.g., by investigating whether we see differences in the frequency and success rate of shadowing between the three colour morphs found within this species.